Integrated Accessibility Standards Policy

 Multi- Year Plan – Schedule A (IASR)

-The Township will establish, implement, maintain and document a multi-year accessibility plan, which outlines the organization’s strategy to prevent and remove barriers and meet its requirements under the Regulation.
-The Township of Selwyn’s multi-year accessibility plan is attached hereto as Schedule A. The multi-year plan will be reviewed and updated once every five (5) years in accordance with the AODA.
-The multi-year plan will be posted on the Township website and available in alternate formats upon request.
+The Municipality will establish, implement, maintain and document a multi-year accessibility plan, which outlines the organization’s strategy to prevent and remove barriers and meet its requirements under the Regulation.
+The Municipality of Centre Hastings’ multi-year accessibility plan is attached hereto as Schedule A. The multi-year plan will be reviewed and updated once every five (5) years in accordance with the AODA.
+The multi-year plan will be posted on the Municipalities’ website and available in alternate formats upon request.

 Annual Work Plan – Schedule B (ODA)

-Based on the multi-year plan, the Township will establish an annual work plan in cooperation with the Accessibility Advisory Committee and will report annually in accordance with the ODA as set out in Schedule B attached hereto.
-The annual work plan will be posted on the Township website and available in alternate formats upon request.
+Based on the multi-year plan, the Municipality will establish an annual work plan in cooperation with the Accessibility Advisory Committee and will report annually in accordance with the ODA as set out in Schedule B attached hereto.
+The annual work plan will be posted on the Municipality website and available in alternate formats upon request.

 6.2 – Procurement

-The Township of Selwyn will incorporate accessibility criteria when procuring or acquiring goods, services and facilities except where it is impractical to do so.
-When purchasing or acquiring self-serve kiosks the Township will consider people with disabilities and must incorporate accessibility features.
+The Municipality of Centre Hastings will incorporate accessibility criteria when procuring or acquiring goods, services and facilities except where it is impractical to do so.
+When purchasing or acquiring self-serve kiosks the Municipality will consider people with disabilities and must incorporate accessibility features.
 Accessibility features may include, but are not limited to:

 - Braille and/or tactile buttons and numbers